 During the 2011 Arab Uprisings , Facebook proved itself to be one of the most powerful technological catalysts for free speech and democratic mobilization that the world had ever seen.
 While it did not cause the uprisings, it was a critical driver of their growth.

 In that same year, the number of Facebook users in Africa, Asia, Latin America and the Middle East (i.e. the “Global South”) surpassed the number of users in Europe and North America.
 From this moment on, it was truly a global platform, despite being a US company.

-Since this time, it has become apparent that Facebook — along with many other social media platforms — can serve as a tool for citizens to speak out and defend their rights.
-But governments have also awoken to the fact social media can serve their own interests and gains, from monitoring people's activities and behavior to promoting political campaigns or ideologies.
+Since this time, governments and other actors have also awoken to the fact social media can serve their own interests and gains, from monitoring people's activities and behavior to promoting political campaigns to rallying lynch mobs.

 We also know that for Facebook, and for anyone trying to understand how tech platforms and policies interact with free speech, privacy and other civil and political rights, past experience is instructive.

 Here is a look back at some of our most influential coverage of hate speech, harassment, and political censorship on the world’s largest social network.

 For a full list of past stories, visit our Facebook coverage archive .

 In 2015, after a woman activist in southern India became a top target for sexual harassment and threats of violence on Facebook, her account was suspended .
 Someone had reported her for violating the company's “authentic identity” (or “real name”) policy.
 With no warning, she was instantly locked out.
 And the only way she could regain access to her account was by sending Facebook some form of official ID.
 With no other option, this is what she did.

 Facebook reinstated her page using her full name, which included her caste name .
 She had never used her caste name on her Facebook page, or anywhere else in her public identity.
 This left her more exposed and subjected to harassment than ever before.